dadoskawina/volvo/README.md

   (in this implementation both are not removed but replaced by space), and `&nsbp;` that is simply removed.
 - The task doesn't state if letter case matter (e.g. if `HELLO` is the same word as `hello` and `heLLo`).
   Assuming that case is irrelevant.
 - The task doesn't define expected order in case more words has the same number of occurrences.
-Decided to follow
+Decided to follow lexicographical order.
-  lexicographical order.

 ## Requirements

-Implementation doesn't have any special requirements (except for pytest library used for unit tests and colorlog library to improve log output).
+Implementation doesn't have any special requirements (except for **pytest** library used for unit tests and **colorlog** library to improve log output).
-As the code uses f-strings and new typehint notation, Python 3.10 or higher is required.
+As the code uses f-strings and new typehint notation, **Python 3.10** or higher is required.

 ## Usage

+0. Main code is in **src.html_text.py** module

+`from src.html_text import HtmlText`

 1. Initialize HtmlText class